Policy Evaluation during a Pandemic: Identification Strategies for Policy Effects on Covid - 19 Cases

 which implies that \begin{itemize} \item[(i)] The parallel trends assumption does not generally hold \item[(ii)] Further, the bias from incorrectly imposing the parallel trends assumption is given by

 \end{itemize} \end{theorem}

-The proof of \Cref{thm:did-bias} is provided in \Cref{sec:proofs}. \Cref{thm:did-bias} shows that difference in differences generally delivers (potentially severely) biased estimates of the effect of a policy on cumulative Covid-19 cases.
+The proof of \Cref{thm:did-bias} is provided in \Cref{sec:proofs}. \Cref{thm:did-bias} shows that difference-in-differences generally delivers (potentially severely) biased estimates of the effect of a policy on cumulative Covid-19 cases.
 It is worth making a few additional comments before proceeding.
-First, the key reason why the difference in differences strategy breaks down is that, in general, the distribution of the ``state'' of pandemic related variables immediately before the policy (contained in $\mathcal{F}_{t^*-1}$) is not the same across treated and untreated locations.
+First, the key reason why the difference-in-differences strategy breaks down is that, in general, the distribution of pandemic related variables immediately before the policy (contained in $\mathcal{F}_{t^*-1}$) is not the same across treated and untreated locations.
 Due to the nonlinearity of the SIRD model, this leads to violations of the parallel trends assumption.
 Second, the sign of the bias cannot generally be determined from these expressions.
-For example, in \Cref{fig:sim-policy-effects} above, difference in differences resulted in downward biased estimates of the effect of the policy, but the direction of the bias is sensitive to both (i) timing of first cases in treated and untreated locations, and (ii) the timing of the policy itself (this can be clearly seen in Panel (a) of \Cref{fig:sim-policy-effects} where setting the policy at an alternative time period could result in parallel trends being violated in the opposite direction).
+For example, in \Cref{fig:sim-policy-effects} above, difference-in-differences resulted in downward biased estimates of the effect of the policy, but the direction of the bias is sensitive to both (i) timing of first cases in treated and untreated locations, and (ii) the timing of the policy itself (this can be clearly seen in Panel (a) of \Cref{fig:sim-policy-effects} where setting the policy at an alternative time period could result in parallel trends being violated in the opposite direction).

 Some of the expressions in \Cref{thm:did-bias} seem complicated.
 One special case of this result that is worth pointing out is when $t=t^*$ (so that we are considering the effect of the policy on Covid-19 cases ``on impact'').
 In that case, the bias from using DID is given by